EngineerSmith/Export-TextureAtlas/README.md

 ## -template \<filepath>
 Optional.
 This overrides the default internal templated.
 See [Lustache](https://github.com/Olivine-Labs/lustache) for how to create a template.

-The default is as followed and contains all possible variables:
+The default is as followed, and contains all available variables:
 ```
 local data = {
 {{#quads}}